jorgepiloto/lamberthub/doc/source/how_to_guides/how_to_use.md

 direct $M=0$.
 Remember that when $M=0$, there is only one possible solution, so the `low_path` flag does not play any role in this problem.

-To solve for the problem, we first import a solver.
+To solve for the problem, first import a solver.
 For this problem, `gooding1990` is chosen:

 ```{code-cell}